SJA lunches: real stories without the PR spin

 It was at an SJA lunch that Brailsford announced his plan for a British Tour de France team, a scheme which ultimately led to Bradley Wiggins and Chris Froome winning the great race.
 Moynihan grabbed the back pages when he announced that he wanted Sir Alex Ferguson to manage the GB Olympic football team.
 Sweetenham tipped us off that Adlington would win Olympic gold, 18 months ahead of the Beijing Games.
 Taylor told us how he wished he looked more like David Beckham.
 Goodell spoke about longer term plans to consider an NFL franchise for London.
 And as well as talking about Wales and British Lions rugby, Howley also gave us £1,000-worth of big match tickets for one of our lucky lunch attendees.

 Our lunch venue varies.
 Boozers on or near Fleet Street, such as the Old Bank of England, the Cheshire Cheese and the Doggett’s Coat and Badge, have all been booked, while we have also ventured elsewhere on occasion, up the BT Tower and to Arsenal’s Emirates home.

 But the aim remains the same.

-Despite his commitments in the High Court on behalf of the BOA that summer, Lord Moynihan kept a packed room of more than 30 SJA members and guests in his thrall for more than an hour, and then for a good period in the bar afterwards.
+At his lunch ahead of the 2012 London Olympics, Lord Moynihan kept a packed room of more than 30 SJA members and guests in his thrall for more than an hour, and then for a good period in the bar afterwards.

 Jeff Powell, the Mail’s veteran columnist, was clearly thrilled with the backpage-lead his lunch generated.
 Powell wrote: